mrmurilo75/mrmurilo75.github.io/_projects/personal-blog/index.md

 [notebook-notes-groups_log]: {% link _projects/personal-blog/log/2024-11-15-notebook-notes-groups.md %}

 ## Planning

 ### Goals

 This site is a hub of knowledge for myself.
 Not only will I write studies/posts, but I plan on having most - if not all - the information that can be shared in here.
 It might be too ambitious, but we should always **strive for greatness**.
-In light of this objective, I'll keep this page as a tracker for the next change to be made to this site.

 ### Scope

-> * Project tracking and planning
+* Planning and tracking projects
-> * Notetaking
+* Note-taking
+* Create reference for repeatable tasks
-> * Reference keeping and creating
+* Reference inspirations
-> * Inspirations referencing
+* Software agnostic - content needs to be visible and understandable as plain text

 ### Roadmap

 #### Next Tasks

+[ ] Rewrite this project's [Inception]

 [ ] Custom Layout - [In Progress][custom-layout_log]

 [ ] Group notes on Notebook - [In Progress][notebook-notes-groups_log]

 #### To Be Planned

+[ ] Rewrite the Home page's content

 [ ] Write the README - Describe the project and explain usage/install